Universal Filament Filter and Lubricator

 by CreativeTools, published

-This small device can protect your FFF 3D printer from two common issues - cleaning and lubrication.
+This small easy-to-print device can protect your filament-based 3D printer from two common issues - dust and friction.

-A sponge wipes the filament clean from any dust particles and prevents them clogging the extruder.
+A piece of sponge wipes the filament clean from any dust particles and prevents them clogging the extruder.

-By dropping a few drops of common mineral oil on the sponge the filament passing through gets lubricated thus relieving the extruder motor from strain.
+By dropping a few drops of common household mineral oil on the sponge, the filament passing through gets lubricated, thus relieving the extruder motor from strain.

 2014-10-27 - Update: A new version of the filament filter is uploaded.
 It has a smaller exit hole for the filament which prevents the PTFE filament guide tube entering the filter. (new file: Universal filament filter v02 (smaller exit hole).stl)